Codylon-Studios/TaskMinder/docs/development.md

-# Development
+# Development Setup Guide

-## Installation

-This Guide installs the tooling needed for development: NodeJS and npm packages, python3 and pip for mkdocs and the installation of redis and PostgreSQL.
+This guide details the steps required to set up your development environment for TaskMinder.
+This includes installing NodeJS, npm, Python 3 (for documentation), Redis, and PostgreSQL.

 !!! info
-    Windows is officially not supported for development.
-However, guides for windows have been included, but are not battletested, so be careful when operating on windows.
+    While guides for Windows are included, the primary development and testing occur on Linux/macOS.
+Windows setups are not actively maintained or thoroughly tested ('battle-tested'), so you may encounter unique issues.

 ### Installation of Redis and PostgreSQL

-Recommend and tested versions for PostgreSQL and Redis are 14.0 and 7.4 respectively.
+Recommended and tested versions are PostgreSQL 14.0+ and Redis 7.x (Community Edition < v8).

 === "Linux (Ubuntu/Debian)"